hiromon0125/hiromon0125/Readme.md

 </div>

 <h2>Who am I?</h2>
-I am a student at Rochester Institute of Technology studying Software Engineering.
-I am a co-lead software engineer at a start up company <a href="https://getpupil.com/">Pupil</a> to develop a mobile app aimed to help highschool students with college application.
-Using technology like React native as the framework and firebase for the backend.
-I aim to develop application with clean and functional interface that users would love to use.
+I am a Software Engineering student at Rochester Institute of Technology.
+I am a co-lead software engineer at a startup company <a href="https://getpupil.com/">Pupil</a> to develop a mobile app aimed to help high school students with college applications.
+Using technology like React native as the framework and Firebase for the backend.
+I aim to develop an application with a clean and functional interface that users would love to use.

 #

 <details>
   <summary><h2>My history</h2></summary>
-  I was born and lived in Japan for 8 years then moved to the U.S. Having a Japanese background puts my focus on user experience first delivering applications that users will not have trouble using and are enjoyable to use.
-I started programming in highschool where I also started my capstone project which was a complex calendar web application, using Svelte framework, aimed to assist my classmates and underclassmen navigate through their complex school schedule with an ease.
+  I spent the first eight years of my life in Japan, then moved to the U.S. Having a Japanese background puts my focus on user experience first, delivering applications that users will not have trouble using and are enjoyable to use.
+I started programming in high school, where I also started my capstone project, a complex calendar web app using the Svelte framework.
+It aimed to assist my classmates through their complex school schedules.
 </details>

 #